motebus/page-cli/README.md

 The purpose of official Vue project templates are to provide opinionated, battery-included development tooling setups so that users can get started with actual app code as fast as possible.
 However, these templates are un-opinionated in terms of how you structure your app code and what libraries you use in addition to Vue.js.

-All official project templates are repos in the [gitpage-templates organization](https://github.com/gitpage-templates).
+All official project templates are repos in the [motebus organization](https://github.com/motebus).
 When a new template is added to the organization, you will be able to run `page init <template-name> <project-name>` to use that template.
 You can also run `page list` to see all available official templates.

 Current available templates include:

-- [helloworld](https://github.com/vuejs-templates/helloworld) - A simple Page setup for quick prototyping.
+- [helloworld](https://github.com/motebus/helloworld) - A simple Page setup for quick prototyping.

 ### Custom Templates